jermspeaks/christmas-adventure/sections/section-17.md

 *Okay, that's not creepy at all,* you thought. *Talking trees.
 Why not?*

-The Memory Keeper's light flickered, and you heard its voice, soft and urgent.
+The Keepsake Keeper's light flickered, and you heard its voice, soft and urgent.
 "The trees," it said.
 "They're trying to tell you something.
 But their voices are weak, like mine.
 The magic that gave them life has been drained away."

 You paused, listening more carefully.
 The whispers were hard to make out, but you could catch fragments of words: "...too late..." "...the vault..." "...danger..." "...turn back..."